ihateemoji/numba_qthsh/README.md

 ## Usage

+The tanh-sinh quadrature is particularly effective for handling integrals with singularities.
+This can be done by ensuring that the singularity is placed on the edge of the domain of integration.

 Here is a snippet of Python code that performs the integral of (1-x)^{-0.8} between 0 and 1 (note the integrable singularity at x = 0):

 ```python